hallambaker/Mathematical-Mesh/Documentation/MakeSiteDocs/readme.md

 ## RFCTool

-* Titles are missing from all figures

 * Centering of images

 * combine TXT and SVG versions

-* Scaling of the QR code

-# Nits

-## Alice> dare verify ciphertext.dare

-The number of bytes and the payload digest fields are not being populated in the response.

 # Errors

-## Alice> account sync /auto

-ERROR - Cannot access a closed file.
-Alice> device accept RQUH-LNHP-XVR6-UHQ5-WSCZ-WCZC-Q5PK ERROR - Cannot access a closed file

-## device complete

-Gives no report on outcome [pending / accepted / refused]

 ## Alice2> password get ftp.example.com

 ERROR - No decryption key is available

-Alice2> dare decode ciphertext.dare plaintext2.txt
+## Alice2> dare decode ciphertext.dare plaintext2.txt

 ERROR - No decryption key is available

 ## Alice> device delete TBS

 ERROR - The feature has not been implemented

-## Alice2> dare decode ciphertext.dare plaintext2.txt

-ERROR - No decryption key is available

 ## Create SSH profile....

-## Alice> message accept NBKU-OVBZ-YZRN-FEB4-ARMW-VUVI-2JSG

-ERROR - Cannot access a closed file.

-## Alice> message accept NBAC-LLBY-E4EU-7ZRF-I47O-ZYHZ-PBCW
+## Confirm bugs

 ERROR - The specified message could not be found.

+Console> message confirm alice@example.com start
+Alice checks her pending messages and accepts the request:

+Alice> message accept NDDR-3DMR-QFGH-5NTT-W6V4-WAWM-ERSN ERROR - The specified message could not be found.
+The secure console verifies the response and grants access:

+Alice> message status MA77-BZ24-EDBS-EVN7-QOJV-M53E-ZJ53 ERROR - The feature has not been implemented

 ## Alice> $message status {confirmResponseID}